 Trump blasts ‘all talk’ Harris in furious Truth Social ‘fact check’ of DNC speech

+Trump fires off more than 50 Truth Social posts in manic ‘fact check’ during Harris’ DNC speech

+Trump posted more than 50 times on Truth Social during Harris’s 38-minute speech

 Support truly